groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/emlx-to-docx.md

         - icon: "far fa-file-EMLX"
           title: " About EMLX File Format"
           content: |
             The EMLX file format is implemented and developed by Apple.
 The Apple Mail application uses the EMLX file format for exporting the emails.
-There are other applications as well that can open the EMLX files and convert these to other file formats.
+There are other applications as well such as GroupDocs.Conversion App that can open the EMLX files and convert these to other file formats.

           link: "https://docs.fileformat.com/email/emlx/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOCX File Format"
           content: |
-            DOCX is a well-known format for Microsoft Word documents.
+            Docx is well-known format for Microsoft Word documents.
 Introduced from 2007 with the release of Microsoft Office 2007, the structure of this new Document format was changed from plain binary to a combination of XML and binary files.
 Docx files can be opened with Word 2007 and lateral versions but not with the earlier versions of MS Word which support DOC file extensions.

           link: "https://docs.fileformat.com/word-processing/docx/"